For all of the single pringles out there, don’t fret; Singles Day is a day to treat yourself.

 Source: Vans email

-Ann Summers uses live social proof tactics to show how many people are currently buying a product.
+Ann Summers uses popularity messaging to show how many people are currently buying a product.
 This technique gives the same effect as people crowding around a product in a brick-and-mortar store; it creates intrigue and urgency.
 This means the customer viewing this email is more likely to follow the crowd and also buy the popular products.

 Source: Ann Summers email